keu/docs/astro/kubepodoperator-local.md

 2. Update the `<certificate-authority-data>`, `<client-authority-data>`, and `<client-key-data>` values in the `config` file with the values for your organization.
 3. Under cluster, change `server: https://localhost:6445` to `server: https://kubernetes.docker.internal:6443` to identify the localhost running Kubernetes Pods.
 If this doesn't work, try `server: https://host.docker.internal:6445`.
 4. Optional.
-Add the `.kube` folder to `.gitignore` if your project is hosted in a GitHub repository and you want to prevent the file from being tracked by your version control tool.
+Add the `.kube` folder to `.gitignore` if your Astro project is hosted in a GitHub repository and you want to prevent the file from being tracked by your version control tool.
 5. Optional.
 Add the `.kube` folder to `.dockerignore` to exclude it from the Docker image.

 </TabItem>
 <TabItem value="linux">

-In a `.kube` folder in your project, create a config file with:
+In a `.kube` folder in your Astro project, create a config file with:

 ```bash
 microk8s.config > /include/.kube/config